NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 The Buffer Overflow Analysis (BOA) in IKOS handles `__memset_chk()`, `__memcpy_chk()` and `__memmove_chk()` as unknown library functions, and won't report any warning.
 Consider using `-D_FORTIFY_SOURCE=0` when you compile your source code to LLVM bitcode manually.

-### Handling Global Variables

-Prior to performing any analysis, the initialization code of the global variables in the AR program model are inlined in function `main()` if available.
-This transformation of the AR program model is implemented as an AR pass located at `analyzer/src/ar-passes/inline-init-gv.cpp`.

 ### Octagon Abstract Domain

 The octagon abstract domain has some implementation issues.
-Do not use it.
+Try using APRON octagon domain instead.